-As part of the Army's commitment to oversight and accountability, the Commanding General of the Army, Installation Management Command, holds weekly meetings with privatized housing companies and stakeholders throughout the installations community to review the physical and financial conditions of privatized housing and to receive an update on the status of any displaced families.
-The Army has established an enforceable incentive fee metric to reward improved work order response times and achieve better quality work, thereby increasing resident satisfaction.
+As part of the Army's commitment to oversight and accountability, the Commanding General of the Army Installation Management Command holds weekly meetings with private housing companies and stakeholders throughout the installations community to review the physical and financial conditions of privatized housing and to receive updates on the status of any displaced families.
+The Army has established an enforceable incentive fee metric to deny payment of fees if standards are not met, and to reward improved work order response times and achieve better quality, thereby increasing resident satisfaction.
 The metric is reviewed and updated annually to ensure it is achieving desired outcomes.
+The Army's FY 2024 budget request includes funding to continue rigorous oversight of private housing providers.